ToniWonKanobi/theoveranalyzed.net/posts/2015/6/3/this-week-on-cotton-bureau.md

 	<img src="http://d.pr/i/1hUxR+" alt="deathstar" />
 	<figcaption><a href="https://cottonbureau.com/products/death-star">Death Star</a> by Tim Payne.
 I also got <a href="https://cottonbureau.com/products/thats-no-moon">this one</a> a few months back.</figcaption>
 </figure>

+Here are two other nifty picks for this week:

 <figure class="wide">
 	<img src="http://d.pr/i/b5Ao+" alt="falcon" />